-Need quick therapy materials targeting affixes or root words?
-Then you need my Prefix and Suffix Activities for Speech Therapy – Morphological Awareness packet!
+Need quick therapy prefixes and suffixes worksheets and activities?
+Then you need my Prefix and Suffix Activities for Speech Therapy – Morphological Awareness packet, with everything you need to target affixes, root words, and help your students’ vocabulary growth!
 With over 200 clean, well-designed worksheets, targeting 50 prefixes and suffixes, you’ll get an entire year’s worth of therapy!

 Read on for more information about why we target affixes, plus goal suggestions!